woodser/monero-java/README.md

 walletRpc.stopMining();

-// the transaction is (probably) confirmed TimeUnit.SECONDS.sleep(10); // let the wallet refresh boolean isConfirmed = walletRpc.getTx(sentTx.getId()).isConfirmed();
+// the transaction is (probably) confirmed TimeUnit.SECONDS.sleep(10); // wait 10s for auto refresh
+boolean isConfirmed = walletRpc.getTx(sentTx.getId()).isConfirmed();

 // create a request to send funds from the RPC wallet to multiple destinations in the JNI wallet